iluvcapra/ucs-community/docs/ucs_file_naming_convention.rst

   Abbreviated Category / SubCategory (as defined by UCS list)

 ``FXName``
-  Brief Description or Title (uner 25 character preferably)
+  Brief Description or Title (under 25 character preferably)

 ``CreatorID``
   Sound Designer, Recordist or Vendor (or abbreviation for them)